MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

     >Numeric and date/time data types produce range slider slicers by default.
 Starting with the February 2018 Power BI update, whole number data type range sliders now snap to whole number values rather than showing decimal places.

-5. Now change the Field value from **Date** to **MonthIndex**.
-This produces a **Between** range slider slicer type by default, but you can change it to other slicer types and selection options.
-To change the slicer type, with the slicer selected, hover over the upper-right area of the slicer, drop down the carat that appears, and choose one of the other options, such as **List** or **Before**.
+5. To change the slicer type, with the slicer selected, hover over the upper-right area of the slicer, drop down the carat that appears, and choose one of the other options, such as **List** or **Before**.
 Note how the slicer appearance and selection options change.

     ![new range slicer](media/power-bi-visualization-slicers/power-bi-between-slicer.png)

 For more about creating date and numeric range slicers, watch the following video and see [Use the numeric range slicer in Power BI Desktop](../desktop-slicer-numeric-range.md).
+   > [!NOTE]
+   > This video uses an older version of Power BI Desktop.
+   >
+   >
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zIZPA0UrJyA" frameborder="0" allowfullscreen></iframe>

 ## Control which page visuals are affected by slicers